xoolive/traffic/docs/user_guide/gui.rst

 .. image:: images/gui_takeoff.png
    :scale: 25 %
-   :alt: Live recording of a take-off
+   :alt: Live recording of a takeoff
    :align: center

 The second tab lets you plot other details of the trajectory for different
-signals: *altitude* shows the climbing profile. *Indicated Airspeed* (IAS) is plotted here so as to reflect the 250 knots limit under 10,000 ft.
+signals: *altitude* shows the climbing profile. *Indicated Airspeed* (IAS) is plotted here to reflect the 250 knots limit under 10,000 ft.

 .. image:: images/gui_climb.png
    :scale: 25 %